-If you have any questions about this report or concerning your water utility, please contact Brian Schroeder, Water Treatment Plant Operations Manager at (307) 265-6063.
+If you have any questions about this report or concerning your water utility, please contact Bruce Martin, City of Casper Public Utilities Manager at (307) 235-8213 or Tom Brauer, City of Casper Chief Operating Officer at (307) 235-8341.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
 They are held on the third Tuesday of every month at 11:30 AM at the Regional Water Treatment Plant located at 1500 SW Wyoming Blvd.

-Central Wyoming Regional Water System (CWRWS) routinely monitors for constituents in your drinking water according to Federal and State laws.
-This table shows the results of our monitoring for the period of January 1st to December 31st, 2019.
+The CWRWS routinely monitors for constituents in your drinking water according to Federal and State laws.
+This table shows the results of our monitoring for the period of January 1st to December 31st, 2023.
 As water travels over the land or underground it can pick up substances or contaminants such as microbes, inorganic and organic chemicals, and radioactive substances.
 All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some constituents.
 It's important to remember that the presence of these constituents does not necessarily pose a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at 1-800-426-4791.

-The sources of drinking water include rivers, lakes, streams, ponds, reservoirs, springs and wells.
+The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it can dissolve naturally occurring minerals and, in some cases, radioactive materials, and can pick up substances resulting from the presence of animals or from human activity.
 The water can also pick up substances such as:

-- 1) Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural operations and wildlife. - 2) Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic waste water discharges, oil and gas production, mining or farming. - 3) Pesticides and Herbicides, which may come from agriculture, urban storm water runoff, and residential uses. - 4) Organic chemical contaminants, which can come from industrial processes, gas stations, urban storm water runoff and septic systems. - 5) Radioactive contaminants, which can be naturally occurring or the result of oil and gas production and mining activities.
+- 1) Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural operations, and wildlife. - 2) Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic waste water discharges, oil and gas production, mining or farming. - 3) Pesticides and Herbicides, which may come from agriculture, urban storm water runoff, and residential uses. - 4) Organic chemical contaminants, which can come from industrial processes, gas stations, urban storm water runoff and septic systems. - 5) Radioactive contaminants, which can be naturally occurring or the result of oil and gas production and mining activities.